mparsley1/eo-docs/README.md

 however, one case for using the eoian processing chain, in preference to eo-custom-scripts, is where an algorithm implemented in [SNAP](https://step.esa.int/main/download/snap-download/) is required.
 SNAP has many built-in algorithms which are not directly available in eo-custom-scripts.
-For example, SNAP implements atmospheric correction algorithms that are not available through Sentinel Hub, which can be automated using eoian.
+For example, can SNAP carry out custom preprocesssing steps that are not available through Sentinel Hub, which can be automated using eoian
+(although Sentinel Hub does provide access to the Sentinel-2 L2A product, which is atmospherically corrected).
 The eo-processors package (which uses the eoian package) allows for more flexibility to use other processing software, including [SNAP](https://step.esa.int/main/download/snap-download/) and [Satpy](https://satpy.readthedocs.io/).